 And later Ben comes in to be the straight man to practically everyone, but mostly to Leslie, Chris and Tom.

-The Young Ones has Mike, who is the least involved in the slapstick (and receives by far the least physical blows) and most of his humour comes from making lame jokes.
+The Young Ones has Mike, who is the least involved in the slapstick (and receives by far the least physical blows) and most of his humour comes from making lame jokes, his "cool" attitude, and his many shady business practices.
 However, he is also the closest the lads have to a "leader" and facilitates several of the jokes, despite being considered bland.